Patrick Hunter

-Patrick Edward Hunter (born October 24, 1964 in San Francisco, California) is a former American football cornerback who played 10 seasons for the Seattle Seahawks and the Arizona Cardinals from 1986 to 1995.
+Patrick Edward Hunter (born October 24, 1964) is an American former professional football player who was a cornerback for 10 seasons with the Seattle Seahawks and the Arizona Cardinals from 1986 to 1995.

-Hunter grew up playing football for South San Francisco High School, then was recruited by Chris Ault as a four-year member of the University of Nevada, Reno Wolf Pack (1982-1985).
+Hunter grew up playing football for South San Francisco High School, then was recruited by Chris Ault as a four-year member of the University of Nevada, Reno Wolf Pack (1982–1985).
 He was awarded his letter all four years, and appeared in the NCAA Division 1AA national semi-finals after the 1983 and 1985 seasons.

-Hunter was drafted by the Seahawks in the third round of the 1986 NFL Draft.
+Hunter was selected 68th overall by the Seahawks in the third round of the 1986 NFL draft.
 Over the course of his 10-year NFL career he played in 125 games (starting 104), logging 14 interceptions (returning one for a touchdown in 1991), 409 solo tackles, and 5 recovered fumbles.